-LinkedIn is a great way to keep in touch with your alumni members and encourage the next generation to enrol at your school.
-You can engage with alumni by posting content that promotes and celebrates past students' achievements.
+LinkedIn is a great way to keep in touch with your alumni members and encourage the next generation to enroll at your school.
+You can engage with alumni by posting content that promotes and celebrates the achievements that past students have made.